James Martin (premier): Premier of New South Wales

 In October 1863, Martin was asked by the Governor of New South Wales to form a government with a mandate to address rising State deficits and rural unemployment.
-As Premier and Colonial Secretary Martin promptly introduced measures to reduce immigration and increase tariffs, but was unable to secure Parliamentary support for many of his reforms.
+As Premier and Colonial Secretary, Martin promptly introduced measures to reduce immigration and increase tariffs, but was unable to secure Parliamentary support for many of his reforms.
 With limited achievements to its credit, the government suffered a substantial swing at the 1865 election and Martin stepped down to make way for the return of Charles Cowper.

 Cowper was once again defeated in a no-confidence motion in December 1865, and in January 1866 Martin became Premier for the second time as leader of a coalition government with former rival Henry Parkes.
 His government resigned in October 1868, but he returned to the Premiership for a third and final time between December 1870 and May 1872.

 After politics

 Martin retired from Parliament in November 1873 and was immediately named to the vacant position of Chief Justice of New South Wales.
 He held the post for 13 years, despite considerable ill health in later life.

-James Martin died at home in Potts Point, Sydney on 4 November 1886 and buried in St Judes churchyard in Randwick, NSW. in 1909 his remains were moved to a new underground vault in the impressive Waverley Cemetery.
+James Martin died at home in Potts Point, Sydney on 4 November 1886 and was buried in St Jude's Randwick Cemetery.
+In 1909, his remains were moved to a new underground vault in the Waverley Cemetery.

 Honours

 Martin was made a Queen's Counsel in 1857, and was knighted in 1869.
 Martin Place, a pedestrian mall in the central business district of Sydney was named after him in 1892.
-'Lady Martin Beach' a small beach accessible to the public from Wolseley Road, Point Piper, New South Wales is named after his wife, Isabella who resided at nearby Woollahra House.
+'Lady Martin Beach,' a small beach accessible to the public from Wolseley Road, Point Piper is named after his wife, Isabella who resided at a nearby Woollahra House.
 Late in 2020, two new identical statues were put up in Parramatta and Martin Place as he used to go from Parramatta to Martin Place for school.